EmeraldThunder1/BlockWeb/README.md

 JavaScript cannot be run on the site (I do not want to be responsible for a breach of GDPR),

-Links can only link to scratch domains or other ScratchWeb sites,
+Links can only link to scratch domains or other BlockWeb sites,

-ScratchWeb **will refuse** to load unshared projects,
+BlockWeb **will refuse** to load unshared projects,

 The site cannot be edited globally as raw html.